Dance Hall Crashers: 2025 reunion

 On January 26, 2025, DHC’s official Facebook account posted a reel with the Indian-head test pattern “Please Stand By” test card (featuring their black and white logo) with “Arrived” by CYoung playing in the background.
 The following day, January 27, a teaser video featuring Kevin Lyman and Elyse Rogers revealed that the band would be playing at the Vans Warped Tour in Washington, DC, and Long Beach, CA, later in 2025, ending a 21-year hiatus for the band.
 Karina Deniké announced in a video on January 28 that DHC would also be performing a show at the Great American Music Hall in San Francisco on June 7.
 The official announcement also stated that no more shows would be added, saying "If you are waiting for more announcements, they will not be coming.
 No other festivals, not (sic) other cities."
 However, a second show was added at the same venue on June 6 in an announcement made on the band's official social media accounts.
 Jon Graber, recording engineer and mixer for Goldfinger, MxPx, and We Are the Union, has served as a guest guitarist for all of the band's reunion shows.
-DHC hosted a concert with Hepcat on September 13 at the House of Blues in Anaheim, CA. They were announced in April 2025 as one of the performing bands at Riot Fest in Chicago.
+DHC hosted a concert with Hepcat on September 13 at the House of Blues in Anaheim, CA. They were announced in April 2025 as one of the performing bands at Riot Fest in Chicago..
+In a 2026 interview, Jason Hammon announced that several unreleased songs and demos were being considered for release.